andrepucas/lp2_4XGame_p1_2022/README.md

     break;
 ```

-If there are any other words in the string array, they are resources to add to the GameTile we just instantiated.
-Again, each keyword is compared with Resources keywords, and added accordingly.
+If there are any other words in the string array, each represents a [`Resource`]
+to add to the [`GameTile`] we just instantiated.
+Again, each keyword is compared
+with the Resource names in the game, and added accordingly.

 ```c#
 if (m_lineStrings.Length > 0)